 - Regulation 3(b) of the Regulations does not provide for the submission of such evidence on the date of the transaction and it is respectfully submitted that the Commission cannot assume that it is the date of the transaction. - 8.
-The Following arguments were made by the Representative during the course of hearing: - The Respondent in the hearing reiterated the arguments put forth in their letter dated March 20, 2007.
-He stated that as per customary practice of the Exchange, KSE advises the concerned Members to submit documentary evidence for their oversell position in the Futures Counter, whereas no such notice was issued during March 2005. - He contended that the spirit of Regulation 3 (b) is to prevent short-selling/ blank selling and evidence of no such violation has been observed, therefore, there was no real purpose behind the Show Cause Notice (SCN). - Further, he added that the Law is silent as to the Member's liability and the onus was on the KSE rather than the Member. - He also stated that necessary checks and balances of the KSE were adequately in place and no default occurred during March 2005. - 9.
+The Following arguments were made by the Representative during the course of hearing: - The representatives contended that in March 2005 no such practice existed according to which the Brokers were supposed to deposit the evidence with the Exchange of their own.
+It was always demanded by the Exchange itself. - They further added that they have submitted all the required documents to the Commission on their demand. - 9.
 I have considered the contentions of the Respondent and the core issues raised therein and the same are addressed by me below: - In relation to the Respondents' contention that there has not been a violation of Regulation 3(b) of the Regulations, it may be noted that Regulation 3(b) has two limbs.
 The first pertains to regulating the underlying mischief, i.e. to ensure that no member indulges in 'short selling' over and above the Rs.
 50 million threshold by providing that no member shall have a sale position in a particular scrip of more than Rs.
 50 million, unless (a) the actual shares sold over and above the aforesaid limit are deposited with the Exchange or (b) the broker gives documentary evidence that the shares are lying in CDC or with some bank or DFI to the satisfaction of the Exchange.
 The second pertains to complying with the reporting requirement / action to be taken by each broker, every time that a broker exceeds the Rs.
 50 million threshold, i.e. by either depositing the shares or providing documentary evidence for same.
-Therefore, it will follow that the reporting requirement / action is an independent obligation under Regulation 3(b) and is meant to ensure that there is no 'short selling' by placing on the broker an obligation to deposit shares or provide documentary evidence for same.
+Therefore, it will follow that the reporting requirement / action is an independent obligation under

+Regulation 3(b) and is meant to ensure that there is no 'short selling' by placing on the broker an obligation to deposit shares or provide documentary evidence for same.
 Failure by a broker to comply with the above would infer that the Broker has indulged in 'short selling'.
 Therefore, the fact that at the material time (i.e. when a member had taken a sale position in a particular scrip of more than Rs.
 50 million), the Respondent did not deposit shares or provide documentary evidence, and only did so subsequently at the request of the Commission, resulted in non-fulfilment of Regulation 3(b).